ricardosousabr/unit-test/README.md

 # Tests

-Hello, in this repository I put my project using tests, I used 3 types of tests, unitary, e2e and snapshot, I will leave below the technologies that I used and how to install🚀🚀.
+Hello, in this repository I put my project using tests, I used 3 types of tests, unitary, e2e and snapshot, I will leave below the technologies that I used and how to install. 🚀🚀

 ## 🛠️ Built with